 So what did Koum do?
 He overcame this challenge by letting people sign into his app using their phone number.
-Brilliant maneuver, right?
+The brilliant maneuver, right?
 Well, it didn’t end there.
-His masterstroke was using the iPhone address book API to scan contacts on your list to see who were already using Whatsapp and who weren’t on it.
+His masterstroke was using the iPhone address book API to scan contacts on your list to see who was already using Whatsapp and who weren’t on it.

 This was one of the reasons for the massive success of Whatsapp.

 Today, Whatsapp is just one among the dozens of popular mobile apps, that no longer requires you to provide a login id.
 You can just use your phone number to create an account and start accessing your account.

 Some of the other popular apps that identify your credentials with a phone number are: